← Back to Stories

 The Guardian

-• The funeral procession was compared to the 1989 funeral of Ruhollah Khomeini, which drew between 5 and 7 million people from a population of 53 million.
+• The funeral was compared to the 1989 funeral of Ruhollah Khomeini, which drew between 5 and 7 million people from a population of 53 million.

 ABC News